If doing a sales product demo FEELS easy and intuitive, watch out.

 When the shock wears off, remember this key point:

-Securing next steps during a first call is the easiest sales cycle decreaser ever.
+Securing next steps during a first call is the easiest sales process decreaser ever.

 Sadly, very few sales professionals do this:

-The secret to making sure you solidify those next steps?
+The secret to making sure you solidify those next steps during the sales process?

 Get agreement from your customer at the BEGINNING of the call to discuss next steps, rather than penciling them in at the last minute.

-A scripted version might sound something like this:
+A scripted demo call version might sound something like this:

 “By the end of this call, I’d like you to be in a position where you’re either interested and we plan the next logical step, or you’re not interested, you tell me that candidly, and we avoid wasting each other’s time.
 Is that fair?”